 onboot: 1 - full lab recovers unattended after power lossNetwork-attached storage VM with parity-protected array.
 NFS/SMB exports mounted into Docker LXC for media and compute workloads.
 SATA controller passed through via PCIe.

 Privileged LXC with 16 cores, 24GB RAM, GPU passthrough, and Unraid NFS mounts.
-Runs 37 containers including all media, monitoring, SSO, and automation stacks.
+Runs 38 containers including all media, monitoring, SSO, threat intelligence, and automation stacks.

 Data Processing Unit for hardware-accelerated networking experimentation.
 SmartNIC capabilities with OVS offload and isolated management plane.
 Currently in standalone testing - integration planned alongside SR-IOV.